-As for corporate environmental management and performance, King and Lenox (2002) suggest that waste prevention often provides unanticipated innovation offsets while onsite waste treatment often engenders unexpected costs.
+As for corporate environmental management and performance, King and Lenox (2002) suggest that waste prevention often provides unanticipated innovation offsets while onsite waste treatment often engenders unexpected cost.
 They find evidence that the benefits of waste prevention alone are responsible for the observed association between lower emissions and profitability.
-Jacobs et al. (2010) analyze the effects of environmental performance on shareholder value by quantifying the stock market response associated with declarations of environmental performance.
-They find that, while the market does not react significantly to self-reported corporate efforts to avoid, mitigate, or offset the environmental impacts of the firm's products, services, or processes, announcements of philanthropic gifts for environmental causes are associated with significant positive market reactions.
-Kroes et al. (2012) show a negative relationship between environmental performance and firm market performance over at least a 3-year period.
-Barrage et al. (2020) suggest that firms may have incentives to engage in green advertising without investments in environmental stewardship to get reputation insurance (Minor & Morgan, 2011).
+Jacobs, Singhal, and Subramanian (2010) analyse the effects of environmental performance on the shareholder value by quantifying the stock market response associated with declarations of environmental performance.
+They find that, while the market does not react significantly to self-reported corporate efforts to avoid, mitigate, or offset the environmental impacts of the firm's products, services, or processes, announcements of philanthropic gifts for environmental causes are associated with significant positive market reaction.
+Kroes, Subramanian, and Subramanyam (2012) show a negative relationship between environmental performance and firm market performance over at least a three-year period.
+Barrage, Chyn, and Hastings (2020) suggest that firms may have incentives to engage in green advertising without investments in environmental stewardship in order to get reputation insurance (Minor and Morgan 2011).